 We’re anticipating homes will be available to purchase off the plans early next year.
 We will keep you updated on progress.
 If you haven’t done so already, sign up for regular development updates here on the website and be the first to know when homes are available for purchase.

-Around 1/3 of the total new homes will be in a more affordable price range, including KiwiBuild homes (1 bedroom homes priced at $500,000, 2 bedrooms at $600,000 and 3 bedrooms at $650,000).
+Around 50% of the total new market homes will be in a more affordable price range.
+Some of these may include KiwiBuild homes (1 bedroom homes priced at $500,000, 2 bedrooms at $600,000 and 3 bedrooms at $650,000).
 The best way to stay up to date is to register on both our website, and the KiwiBuild website kiwibuild.govt.nz.
 To buy a KiwiBuild home you will also need to meet certain criteria which you can also check on their website.

 Kāinga Ora – Homes and Communities provides schemes and grants to help you own a home, including First Home Grant, First Home Loan and First Home Partner.
 The Kāinga Ora first home decision tool is an easy way to find out which products you could apply for when you’re ready to buy, you can find it here: kaingaora.govt.nz/home-ownership/first-home-decision-tool/.